-Prof. Erikson also coined the term “identity crisis,” which refers to a drive to determine who each of us truly is during our times of developmental change over the lifespan.
+Prof. Erikson also coined the term identity crisis, which refers to a drive to determine who each of us truly is during our times of developmental change over the lifespan.
 Generativity eases the identity crisis by helping us maintain a stable identity and then extend that into the future.
 For this reason, an appeal to generativity could be influential with elderly adults, who think about what legacy they’ll leave after they’ve died.

 But a study at City University of New York and University of California-Irvine concludes that the peak in generativity occurs at about age 56 on average, a point well before the average age of death.
 The evidence recommends using generativity appeals for persuasion targets who are at middle age on up.

-Still, the same study found that the peak for more general prosociality—the desire to take actions which will benefit others outside one’s family—occurs more than a decade earlier, at about 45 years of age on average.
+The same study found that the peak for more general prosociality—the desire to take actions which will benefit others outside one’s family—occurs more than a decade earlier, at about 45 years of age on average.
 It seems that the attractiveness of leaving a legacy does increase as we approach becoming senior citizens.

 The study carries more weight because it was longitudinal, tracking the degree of generativity in the same people as they aged.
 Longitudinal studies of human development generally produce more trustworthy results than cross-sectional studies, which compare groups of people of different ages at the same point in time.